mfmasud/postcode_stats/README.md

 # postcode_stats

-> ⚠️ **MIGRATION IN PROGRESS** ⚠️
-> This project is currently undergoing a major architectural migration from Koa to Fastify with TypeScript.
-Some routes may be temporarily unavailable or incomplete during this transition period.

-> note: rather than maintaining two sets of dependencies (Koa + Fastify) and serving both via something like nginx or caddy, I am implementing things one by one directly.

 This repository holds my improvements to my POR submission for the module **6003CEM - Web API Development**.
 The original submission can be found here: https://github.coventry.ac.uk/masudm6/improved_POR

-Now that I have an infinite amount of time, I can work on the feedback provided by my lecturer:
+It is a Fastify ReST API which offers a JWT-signed users to look up bus stops and crime information for a given pair of coordinates or a UK postcode.

+## Updates

+My initial implementation in Koa and JavaScript has been updated to use Fastfy and TypeScript.
+The original version was given feedback by my lecturer which I have tried to implement:

 1. **Testing**: Increase the robustness of tests by:
     - Generating coverage reports to identify untested lines of code.
     - Implementing mocking to conduct fine-grained checks on function arguments.

 2. **Caching**: Improve the efficiency and responsiveness of the application by:
     - Implementing cache header setting/checking.
     - Utilising HTTP cache response codes, such as 304 (Not Modified), where appropriate.

 3. **Security**: Enhance the security of the application by:
     - Implementing JWT (JSON Web Token) or other token-based authentication (replacing the current basic authentication approach).

-In addition to working on the feedback, this project also will also be moving to TypeScript and experiment with other API backends such as Fastify or NestJS.
 Other improvements that could improve the project, such as continuous integration/deployment, background jobs and test automation will also be experimented with.

 ## Installation

 ### Prerequisites

 Below are instructions on how to clone and prepare this repository for the project.
 The commands are valid for a system running **Ubuntu 24.04** with `pnpm` and `node` installed.
 To install, see [`fnm`](https://github.com/Schniz/fnm) (a node version manager) and [`pnpm docs`](https://pnpm.io/installation).

 This project uses these versions of `node` and `pnpm`:

 - **Node v24.4.1**
 - **pnpm 10.13.1**.

 As part of my project, I also use `MongoDB Atlas`.
 This provides a mongodb database online (for free), but a local one can also be used for this project.
 See step 3 below.

 ### Instructions

 To start the server from scratch, open a terminal and follow these instructions:

 1. Clone the repository
    Copy and paste `git clone https://github.com/mfmasud/postcode_stats.git` into the terminal.
    This uses HTTPS, but you can also use SSH.